Lightning-AI/pytorch-lightning/src/lightning/data/README.md

 ## 🚀 Multi-GPU / Multi-Node

-You have nothing to do, the StreamingDataset takes care of everything for you.
+The StreamingDataset takes care of everything for you.
 It automatically make sure each rank receives different batch of data.

 ## 🎨 Easy data mixing